chrislkeller/madcrime/README.md

 ###Ideas to take this further###
 ----
 ####User Improvements####
-- Search, search, search: Plain text, by date, by incident type, by address or radius.
+- Improve basic search to include plain text, search by date, search by incident type, search by address or search by radius.
 - Filter map markers on the incidents page by similar criteria.
 - Add incident reports from the Madison Fire Department.
 - Determine if content from Madison's Most Wanted and CrimeStoppers has a place.